Good News From ISRO: Aditya-L1 Sees Sun, Second Instrument Activated | Check Details

 The Aditya Solar Wind Particle Experiment payload onboard India's Aditya-L1 satellite has started its operations.
 ISRO informed.

-New Delhi: The Indian Space Research Organisation (ISRO) has shared good news with the countrymen that it has achieved another milestone as the Aditya Solar Wind Particle Experiment (ASPEX) payload onboard the country’s solar mission – Aditya-L1 satellite has started its operations.
+New Delhi: The Indian Space Research Organisation (ISRO) has shared good news with the country, announcing the achievement of another milestone.
+The Aditya Solar Wind Particle Experiment (ASPEX) payload on board the country’s solar mission, the Aditya-L1 satellite, has commenced its operations.
+According to ISRO, ASPEX consists of two instruments designed to monitor the Sun’s solar wind and thermal characteristics—the Solar Wind Ion Spectrometer (Swis) and the SupraThermal and Energetic Particle Spectrometer (Steps).
+Notably, while ISRO made the Steps instrument operational in September, the Swis instrument was activated in November and has demonstrated optimal performance.

 Trending Now